cloakedninjas/rumpus/README.md

 ```

 ## Overview
-PKG provides a multiplayer game server built on top of [socket.io](https://socket.io).
-Out of the box, PKG will create a Lobby where clients will initially connect to.
+rumpus provides a multiplayer game server built on top of [socket.io](https://socket.io).
+Out of the box, rumpus will create a Lobby where clients will initially connect to.
 Clients can join any number of other rooms to support "chat channels", or clients can be moved out of the Lobby and into a game room if required.

-PKG provides hooks for listening to client messages, upon which your application can respond.
+rumpus provides hooks for listening to client messages, upon which your application can respond.

-PKG also packages the `events` class.
-The Server and Room classes trigger events, these are detailed in the [events section](https://github.com/cloakedninjas/PKG#events)
+rumpus also packages the `events` class.
+The Server and Room classes trigger events, these are detailed in the [events section](https://github.com/cloakedninjas/rumpus#events)

 ## API

 ### Server(port:Number, opts:Object)
 The only required parameter is the port you wish to listen on.
-You may pass any of the [options](https://github.com/cloakedninjas/PKG#options) as an object.
+You may pass any of the [options](https://github.com/cloakedninjas/rumpus#options) as an object.

 ### Server.addMessageHandler(messageName:String, fn:Function):Server
 Binds to any socket message the client may send. `fn` is called with: (`Socket, [args[]...]`)